valdesgabriel/data_mid_bootcamp_project_FIFA_MoneyBall/project_details.md

 - Document your work.
 - Learn about the problem and what research has been done before you.
 - Before making a graph, think about what you want to represent.

+> Original shape  (17125, 107)
+Dropping columns that were numerically redundant (stats that already were counted at each “grouping”, including the total stats) and would not affect the target from a categorical standpoint (name, id, wage, etc.)
+> New shape (17125, 25)
+Used info() to show both dtypes and null count
+Next to work on changing some fields to their correct type
+	age = categorical/object
+	hits = categorical is correct but the field needs cleaning change values ending in K to actual numbers then group values by 0-99,100-249, 250-500,500-999,1000+ Then to fill NA’s in a/w and d/w (might drop the records) Only 0.5% of each column were NA’s.
+Used ffill to replace/distribute this into the categories for each

+Check for multicollinearity, observations:
+       ‘bov’ and target ‘ova’ are very similar.
+       ‘def’ and ‘defending’ are very similar.
+‘dri’ and ‘mentality’ had many instances of high collinearity with other columns, dropped both.
+New shape (17125, 20)
+Check distribution of the numerical columns
+	Define columns related to numerical columns
+	Anomalies: Attacking, 2 peaks.
+Skill, 2 peaks.
+Movement, right skewed.
+Defending, 2 peaks.
+Goalkeeping, high concentration on low values.
+Base Stats, random
+Data transformation: Tried various transformation techniques bu log trans seemed to work best in most cases
+	Goalkeeping – log trans.
+	Sho – log trans.
+	Defending – tried sq.rt and boxcox transformations but log trans made the most significant difference in making the distribution more regular.
+	Dropped original columns for Goalkeeping, Sho and Defending
+Categoricals:
+- Height : used string functions to replace and split the inches and foot indicators, and then multiplied the feet by 12 and added inches to make all records into inches.
+Then, grouped them together to make less categories
+- Weight: mapped a function to remove “lbs” from records to then map grouped categorical values into a new column “weight_group”
+- Age: Early in my code I identified that this feature, though numerical in nature, is categorical so I converted the column to string.
+This helped when I was checking for distributions of numercials, etc. as I was focusing on dtypes that were np.number.
+However, when it came time to group them, I needed to convert the values back to int in my function, then create and map the age group to a new column “age_group” based on their value.
+- Charts helped to show which categories needed to be adjusted to make a more even distribution.
+- Barplots helped to illustrate the relationship between categorical columns and the target ‘ova’.
+Encoded the categorical data using pd.get_dummies but when I went to do the linear regression, I received an error that the column titles were not of the same dtype so I changed the method to use the OneHotEncoder.

+I ran 3 different types of scalers (MinMax, Standard and Normalizer) to try to see what would give me the best result.
+Results: MinMax, Standard and Normalizer)